K-Jad/Aurora_a_stellar_oddesey/READMEQ2.md

 ## Data contained in the files
 We have the a Datetime , Magnetic field in x,y,z directions and other 50 physically dimensionless columns in the given source files so we name the dimensionless columns which effect flux as "<i>SW_Flux</i>".<br>
 A lot of data is missing and needs to be adjusted and replaced with a statistic figure.
 Data here is provided per mintue.<br>
-In the Kp index file too we have a lot of missing data and it is provided on a 3 hourly basis.<br>
+In the Kp index file is provided on a 3 hourly basis.<br>

 ## Preprocessing
 This is the most crucial step of the project since the data we have been given is raw and we need to process it to turn it into meaningful features.<br>